-More information on graduate minimum enrollment policies is available from the Graduate College(link is external).
+More information on graduate minimum enrollment policies can be found on Continuous Enrollment for Graduate Students.
 Please note that some academic colleges may require more units to maintain full-time status when students are receiving financial assistance from the college.
-Also note that full time and minimum enrollment policies are different to maintain continuous enrollment
+Also note that full time and minimum enrollment policies are different to maintain continuous enrollment.